Integration Test

 • Convert demoshop.skyramp.dev/products/{product_id}/reviews to demoshop.skyramp.dev/products/*/reviews.

-Include certain FQDNs from the trace in the test
+5. Include certain URLs from the trace in the test

-If you are only looking to test specific requests collected in your trace, you can filter for those FQDNs using the --include flag.
+If you are only looking to test specific requests collected in your trace, you can filter for those URLs using the --include flag.

 skyramp generate integration rest \